vizzuhq/vizzu-story-js/docs/examples/_basic.md

 # Basic example

-The below story shows a basic use case for `vizzu-story`.
+The below story shows a basic use case for `Vizzu-Story`.

 <vizzu-player controller></vizzu-player>